Sen. Poore & Sen. Lawson & Rep. Heffernan & Rep. Miro & Rep. Hudson

 WHEREAS, Senate Concurrent Resolution 63 of the 147th General Assembly established the IEP Improvement Task Force in order to examine means to improve the individualized education program process for students in Delaware public schools,” and

 WHEREAS, the task force was assigned to recommend to the General Assembly and Governor “potential legislative, regulatory, funding, or other improvements to Delaware’s IEP process”; and

 WHEREAS, the Task Force delivered its report to the General Assembly and Governor in January, 2015, and in so doing recommended a number of legislative and funding changes to improve the IEP process;

 BE IT ENACTED BY THE GENERAL ASSEMBLY OF THE STATE OF DELAWARE

 Section 1.
-Amend Subchapter III, Chapter 31, Title 14 of the Delaware Code by making deletions as shown by strike through and insertions as shown by underline as follows:
+Amend Title 14, Chapter 5 of the Delaware Code by making deletions as shown by strike through and insertions as shown by underline as follows:

 § 3125.
 Parent Councils.

 Each school district and charter school enrolling any child with disabilities shall, on an annual basis, contact the parents of each such child to attempt to facilitate the creation and maintenance of a parent council for the parents of students with disabilities.
-Parent councils will advocate generally for students with disabilities and provide person-to- person support for individual parents and children.
-The charter schools and school districts shall collaborate and coordinate with existing parent groups and other information and support groups to facilitate creation, maintenance, and effectiveness of the Parent Councils.
+Parent councils will advocate generally for students with disabilities and provide person-to-person support for individual parents and children.
+The LEAs shall collaborate and coordinate with existing parent groups and other information and support groups to facilitate creation, maintenance, and effectiveness of the Parent Councils.

-requirements of applicable state or federal law, minutes may be taken, by
+confidentiality requirements of applicable state or federal law, minutes may be

 conference concerning a child with a disability's free, appropriate, public